The growth of the Rwandan forests as a result of the increasing numbers of gorillas

 Far from hateful and fearful as in the past, gorillas are now seen as essential to society’s economic future, says Jean-Baptiste Ndize, an elderly resident of Musanze, a municipality on the edge of the park.

-“Tourists leave money on them that (…) comes back to us in the form of food, a home and a decent life,” he told AFP.
+He says: “Tourists leave money on them, which (…) returns to us in the form of food, a home and a decent life.”
+France Press agency.

 Before the pandemic, the sector contributed $25 million to this country’s economy.